 - If the spouse who pays spousal support refuses to work, then what happens?

 - Does spousal support still need to be paid if we were only married for a short time?

-Wine Country Family Law & Bankruptcy Office offers our spousal support – alimony clients in Ukiah, Willits, Redwood Valley, Boonville, Fort Bragg, and Laytonville (as well as other areas in Mendocino County) many service options to fit your needs such as:
+Wine Country Family Law, P.C. provides assistance to spousal support – alimony clients in Ukiah, Willits, Redwood Valley, Boonville, Fort Bragg, and Laytonville (as well as other areas in Mendocino County).

 Please check out our client reviews to see for yourself what our clients have to say about us.
 It’s our commitment to providing quality legal services in a friendly manner that sets us apart from the pack!